vinay-patel22/Book-Wonders/README.md

 **THIS IS MY FIRST REACT JS BOOK STORE project , so changes are welcome :)**

-During my internship period, I had the opportunity to work on an exciting project.
+During my internship period in @TatvaSoft, I had the opportunity to work on an exciting project.
 This project allowed me to apply my skills and knowledge in a practical setting, gaining valuable hands-on experience in a professional environment.

 📚 This is a Book Store web application built with ReactJS.
 It provides a user-friendly interface for browsing and purchasing books online.
 The application allows users to search for books, view book details, add books to their cart, and proceed with the checkout process.